haskellfoundation/haskellfoundation.github.io/events/2023-ghc-development-workshop.markdown

 Cheng Shao is a full-time software engineer at Tweag, where he has been working since 2018.
 His main contribution to GHC is the WebAssembly backend, which grew out of his early research project, a Haskell-to-WebAssembly compiler codenamed Asterius.
 He focuses on maintaining the GHC WebAssembly backend, adding new functionality, as well as other GHC work that involves code generation and the runtime system.

 ### Duncan Coutts, Well-Typed

+Duncan has been using Haskell since the end of the last century, founded a Haskell consultancy company fifteen years ago, and has had a hand in various Haskell libraries and tools over the years.

 ### Ryan Scott, Galois